×

 We asked people how much they someone comfortably live on in Philippines, they wrote:

-"For Air conditioning, internet, phone, cable TV, water, tax, transportation, pharmacy, food and hardware, and all extras cost me $1200 Canadian dollars a month," wrote one member in Prudential Village, Daliao, Davao City.
+"For Air conditioning, internet, phone, cable TV, water, tax, transportation, pharmacy, food and hardware, and all extras cost me $1200 Canadian dollars a month," commented one expat who made the move to Prudential Village, Daliao, Davao City.

 View More Answers

 "The cost of living in Philippines is generally considered affordable compared to many other countries.
 However, the cost of housing, transportation and restaurant meals may be higher in big cities like Manila, Cebu and Davao City compared to the rest of the country.
 The rental price for a nice 1 bedroom apartment in Philippines is approximately $250-$350 USD per month, while the rental price for a nice 2 bedroom apartment is approximately $400-$600 USD per month.
-The cost of dining out at a moderately priced restaurant in Philippines is around $15 USD per person," said one expat.
+The cost of dining out at a moderately priced restaurant in Philippines is around $15 USD per person," said one expat living in Philippines.

 View More Answers